mrdotan/apicv10/instructions/Lab1/index.md

 8. The Product is now published successfully with the API base URL listed and available for developers from the developer portal.
-Go to [APIC (v10) Dev Jam - Lab 2 - The Developer Portal Experience](https://github.com/ibm-ecosystem-lab/APICv10/tree/main/instructions/Lab2) to see how to access this API as a developer.
+Go to [APIC VEST - Lab 2 - The Developer Portal Experience](https://github.com/ibm-ecosystem-lab/APICv10/tree/main/instructions/Lab2) to see how to access this API as a developer.